About

 I have been a member of the medical staff at the Yale New Haven Hospital Pain Management Center in the Department of Anesthesia (New Haven, CT), the Brigham and Women’s Hospital Headache Center in the Department of Neurology (Boston, MA)) and had an appointment as Instructor in Neurology at Harvard Medical School.
 I also was a member of the dental resident teaching staff at Mt.
 Sinai Hospital (Hartford, CT), St. Francis Medical Center (Hartford, CT), Yale New Haven Medical Center, and the Rehabilitation Hospital of Connecticut.

 I am a member of several professional organizations dedicated to helping people with pain, headache and sleep disorders.
-I am Board Certified as Diplomate by the American Board of Orofacial Pain and the American Board of Dental Sleep Medicine, a Fellow of the Academy of General Dentistry and a member of the American Headache Society and I am on the editorial review Board of the American Journal of Pain Management.
-I have published articles in journals and medical books.
+I am Board Certified as Diplomate by the American Board of Orofacial Pain and the American Board of Dental Sleep Medicine, a Fellow of the Academy of General Dentistry .

 Education